 What is Period Underwear?

 Period underwear is like having pads built into your underwear.
-Absorbancy depends on the style, but THINX has period underwear that can absorb the equivalent of anywhere from ½ of a tampon’s worth to 4 tampon’s worth of blood.
+Absorbency depends on the style, and can range from 1/2 tampon to 4 or even 5 tampons worth.

 How Do You Use Period Underwear?

 This is probably one of the easier sustainable period products to start using because they’re really just like wearing a pair of underwear.

 I use my period underwear as a backup to my menstrual cup but depending on what you’re used to/comfortable with and your flow, you can also just use period underwear alone.
 There’s also no need to machine wash them separately — you can throw them in with the rest of your load using the cold water setting.
 The blood does not come out when you machine-wash them.
 (I know, I was nervous too, but nothing happened!
 The rest of my clothes have always come out perfectly clean.)
 I’d recommend air drying the period underwear.